MONARCH BUTTERFLIES & MILKWEED (Asclepias)

 PLANT LOCALLY NATIVE MILKWEED (pink or maroon flowers) in home and City landscapes that are 1 mile or more from the coast.
 Contact a local nursery or check out the “Milkweed Finder” page on Xerces.org for plants and seeds.
 Generally, these Aspecies are best for Los Angeles: eriocarpa, california, fascicularis and vestita.

 REPLACE NON-NATIVE MILKWEED (yellow or red flowers) or cut it way back and ensure there are no leaves throughout winter.

 PROVIDE AN ASSORTMENT OF NECTAR PLANTS in addition to native milkweed such as yarrow, sunflowers, seaside daisy, black and other native sages, verbena and manzanita.
 Their flowers can be accessed by monarch butterflies for nectar throughout the year.

 LEARN MORE ABOUT MONARCHS from the Xerces Society here: monarchs

 The photos on the left are of non-native milkweed.
 Do not plant milkweed with the bright yellow or orange flowers.
-The photo to the right is a native variety called Narrow-leaf Milkweed, Asclepias fascicularis
+The photos to the right are a native variety called Narrow-leaf Milkweed, Asclepias fascicularis